PramodMunaweera/C-Programming-Noob-to-Proficient/12_Function_pointers/function_pointers.md

 }
 ```

-In this example, the speak function is dynamically dispatched based on the type of animal, achieving a behavior similar to polymorphism in object-oriented programming.
+The speak function is dynamically dispatched based on the type of animal, achieving a behavior similar to polymorphism in object-oriented programming.

 ## Abstraction of Object-Oriented Programming (OOP) in C

-In C, while there are no built-in classes and objects as in C++ or other object-oriented languages, you can achieve a form of object-oriented programming (OOP) using structs and function pointers.
-This approach allows you to encapsulate data (like member variables) and behavior (like methods) within a structure, providing a way to create "objects" and "classes".
+In C, while there are no built-in classes and objects as in C++ or other object-oriented languages, we can achieve a form of object-oriented programming (OOP) using structs and function pointers.
+This approach allows us to encapsulate data (like member variables) and behavior (like methods) within a structure, providing a way to create "objects" and "classes".

 - **Struct as an Object:** A struct in C can represent an "object" by holding data that would typically be member variables.
 - **Function Pointers as Methods:** You can include function pointers within a struct to represent methods associated with that object.